 To be able to build and install ODBC driver on Linux, you need to first install

-Once you have built and performed "make install" command, the Ignite ODBC Driver i.e.
+Once you have built the driver and performed the "make install" command, the Ignite ODBC Driver i.e.

 libignite-odbc.so will be placed in the

 /usr/local/lib folder.
-To install it as an ODBC driver in your Driver Manager and be able to use it, you should perform the following steps:
+To install it as an ODBC driver in your Driver Manager and be able to use it, perform the following steps:

 Ensure linker is able to locate all dependencies of the ODBC driver.
 You can check this by using